queil/rooz/README.md

 :information_source: the default image is `docker.io/bitnami/git:latest`

-There are w few ways of specifying images:
+There are a few ways of specifying images:
 * via the `ROOZ_IMAGE` env variable
 * via  the `--image` cmd-line parameter
-* via `.rooz.toml` if creating a workspace with a git repository:
+* if creating a workspace with a git repository via `.rooz.toml` in the root of that repository:

   ```toml
   image = "ghcr.io/queil/image:dotnet"